play0137/Chinese_ConceptNet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; year = 2021
 }

-The data cleaning part of Chinese ConceptNet is in Chapter 3.1, 4.1 and Appendix A, B
+(the data cleaning part of Chinese ConceptNet is in Chapter 3.1, 4.1 and Appendix A, B)

-And this paper:
+And cite ConceptNet paper too:
 > Robyn Speer, Joshua Chin, and Catherine Havasi.
 2017.
 "ConceptNet 5.5: An Open Multilingual Graph of General Knowledge."
 In proceedings of AAAI 31.

 # License